 How to deal with this problem?

 Take a look at the SERPs for your target keyword to see exactly what appears.
 Notice anything different.
 Many SERP tracker tools can show you exactly the kinds of SERP features that each keyword generates.
 Sometimes it can be as “simple” as Google demoting your URL from the featured snippets or removing featured snippets entirely.
 Analyze your competitors and the search results to see if you can enhance your snippet for a better outcome.
+AI-powered copywriting software can really help with creative ideas for snippets.

 9. Lost Backlinks